ADA Camp Strong

 To learn more about COVID-19 vaccines, Frequently Asked Questions are available below and also on the CDC website and FDA website.

-At CommonSpirit Health, safety is our priority, and we only administer vaccines that are recommended by the FDA as safe and effective.
+At Dignity Health Southern California hospitals, safety is our highest priority, and we only administer vaccines that are recommended by the FDA as safe and effective.

 If anything, the COVID-19 pandemic has toughened our resolve to care for every patient with empathy, kindness, and a vigilance that’s only intensified.